Moncton City Council

-The Moncton City Council (Conseil municipal de Moncton) is the governing body of the City of Moncton, New Brunswick, Canada.
+Moncton City Council (Conseil municipal de Moncton) is the governing body of the City of Moncton, New Brunswick, Canada.
 It consists of a mayor and ten councillors elected to four-year terms.
 The council is non-partisan with the mayor serving as the chairman, casting a ballot only in cases of a tie vote.
 There are four wards electing two councillors each with an additional two councillors selected at-large by the general electorate.
 Day-to-day operation of the city is under the control of a city manager.

 Moncton's City Hall is a modern 6-storey building, constructed in 1996.